makrai/notes/debnath-25-appraisal-to-affect-flow.md

       aligns with existing emotion annotations
     2. such a cognitive analysis captures affect flow: ie emotion change over the course of a conversation
 * we introduce AppraisePLM, a model for appraisal regression and emo classif
   * trained on the crowd-ENVent corpus.
 Crowd-ENVent is
-      * a benchmark emotion recognition and appraisal analysis corpus which
+    * a benchmark corpus for emotion recognition and appraisal analysis
-      * fine-grained annotations of event descriptions on 21 appraisal dims eg plea-antness, self-control, and suddenness (Troiano+ 2023)
+    * fine-grained annotations of event descriptions on 21 appraisal dims eg pleasantness, self-control, and suddenness (Troiano+ 2023)
 * AppraisePLM outperforms existing classifiers and regressors on this dataset
 * turn-wise appraisal annotation across four benchmark conversation corpora:
-  EmoWOZ (Feng+ 2022), Empathetic Dialogues (Rashkin+ 2019), DailyDialog (Li+ 2017), and EPTiome (Sharma+ 2020).
-Our results show that
+  EmoWOZ (Feng+ 2022), Empathetic Dialogues (Rashkin+ 2019), DailyDialog (Li+ 2017), and EPTiome (Sharma+ 2020)
-  * AppraisePLM improves appraisal estimation performance on the crowd-ENVent corpus and can extrapolate categorical and emotion labels
+  * AppraisePLM improves appraisal estimation performance on the crowd-ENVent
+  * it can extrapolate categorical and emotion labels
 * corpus domain influences affect flow, with distinct patterns emerging in specific domains (eg empathetic conversations improving pleasantness)